voncloft/Voncloft-Search/README.md

 I removed the logo, feel free to put whatever you want in there.

-Known issues I may/maynot fix - if you find any or want to contribute you are more than welcome.
+Known issues I may/maynot fix - if you find any or want to contribute you are more than welcome to do so.

 1) Unable to play *some* videos in browser